Chiral Phonons with Giant Magnetic Moments in a Topological Crystalline Insulator

-Independently of the observed minimum energy of the phonon, the phonon frequency increases below $T_\text{c}$, confirming that all the studied films were in the ferroelectric phase with broken inversion symmetry at 10\,K. Transmittance spectra for the three samples at the lowest temperature are shown in Fig.~\ref{fig:1}(e).
-For a crystal without inversion symmetry, the phonon angular momentum, $J^{\mathrm{ph}}=\sum_{\alpha} m_{\alpha} \boldsymbol{u}_{\alpha} \times \partial_t \boldsymbol{u}_{\alpha}$, can be nonzero~\cite{PhysRevLett.115.115502}.
+The phonon frequency hardening in Fig.~\ref{fig:1}(d) shows that all the studied films were in the ferroelectric phase below 15\,K. Transmittance spectra for the samples are shown in Fig.~\ref{fig:1}(e) above and below $T_\text{c}$.
+In the last case, the phonon angular momentum, $J^{\mathrm{ph}}=\sum_{\alpha} m_{\alpha} \boldsymbol{u}_{\alpha} \times \partial_t \boldsymbol{u}_{\alpha}$, can be nonzero for such crystal without inversion symmetry~\cite{PhysRevLett.115.115502}.
 Here, the index $\alpha$ runs over all the atoms in the crystal, $\boldsymbol{u}_{\alpha}$ is the phonon displacement vector, and $m_{\alpha}$ is the phonon mass.
-This low temperature condition is maintained in the following discussion to access the TCI phase above $x_\text{c} \sim 0.32$; see Fig.~1(b).
+This low temperature condition is maintained in the following discussion allowing to host chiral phonons in all the samples and to access the TCI phase above $x_\text{c} \sim 0.32$.

-Next, to investigate the magnetic properties of these TO phonons across the topological transition, we applied a magnetic field pulse synchronized with a train of THz electric field pulses polarized in the $x$ direction~\cite{NoeetAl2016OE,Baydinetal2021FO}.
-The magnetic-field-induced changes at 29.5\,T in the linear components of the transmitted electric fields ($E_x$ and $E_y$) are displayed in Figs.~\ref{fig:2}(a) and \ref{fig:2}(b), respectively.
+Next, to investigate the magnetic properties of these TO phonons across the topological transition, we applied magnetic field pulses up to 30\,T synchronized with THz radiation~\cite{NoeetAl2016OE,Baydinetal2021FO,SM}.
+While the incident polarization was set in the x direction, we measured both linear components of the transmitted THz electric fields with a detection polarizer oriented along the $x$ ($E_x$) or $y$ directions ($E_y$).
+The magnetic-field-induced changes at 29.5\,T are displayed in Figs.~\ref{fig:2}(a) and \ref{fig:2}(b).
 The change in the $E_x$ component ($\Delta E_x$) can be clearly seen to contain several oscillations in time, with the oscillation amplitude slightly reduced for the $x=0.56$ sample.
-The magnetic-field-induced $y$-component, $E_y$, is robust and has a few picosecond oscillations that can be reversed by changing the polarity of the magnetic field.
+The magnetic-field-induced $y$-component, $E_y$, is robust and has a few picosecond oscillations that can be reversed by changing the polarity of the magnetic field ($B$).
 An $E_y$ component with amplitude comparable to $E_x$ is a clear indication of the existence of phonon chirality, for which a circular right(R)/left(L) basis, $E_\text{R,L}=(E_x\pm iE_y)/\sqrt{2}$, is more adequate for analysis.